mmadaio/temporal_association_rule_mining/README.md

 # temporal_association_rule_mining
-Some scripts used as part of the Temporal Association Rule mining process.
-Used to identify relationships between verbal tutoring and learning behaviors and the rapport between members of a dyad.
+Some scripts used to mine temporal association rules from event sequence data.
+Used in an educational data mining paper ([Madaio et al., 2017](http://educationaldatamining.org/EDM2017/proc_files/papers/paper_118.pdf)) to understand how students' collaborative learning behaviors are associated with the state of their relationship, or "rapport".

 <h1>Environment Setup</h1>